isonaj/anthonyison.com/blog/posts/2019-06-04-kubernetes-setting-up-a-cluster-on-aks.md

 - aks
 - azure
 ---
 Most cloud providers provide a managed Kubernetes cluster at this point.
 Each time I come back to look at Kubernetes, I feel like I've forgotten something (or everything).
-This post is a cheat sheet for getting a cluster up and running on Azure (using AKS) with recommended extras.
+This post is a cheat sheet<!-- more --> for getting a cluster up and running on Azure (using AKS) with recommended extras.

 ## Creating a Cluster
 ### Getting ready